demiswish/pojavlauncherteam.github.io/MCVERS.md

 ...with some small exceptions that will be listed below.

 ## Android
-Current issues, as of the Dahlia update
+Current issus, as of the Dahlia update

 ## iOS
 Current issues, as of the Raw Iron update